chrisamurao/2018-self-learning/README.md

 #### Personal

-To Do App
+* To Do App
-A Rex Blog
+* A Rex Blog
-A CMS
+* A CMS

-HackReactor SSP
+* HackReactor SSP

-Wes Bos
+* Wes Bos - Learn Node, React, ES6
-  Learn Node
-  React
-  ES6

 #### Open Source